Works for the Water Timeline

 James River Water Walk

 May 2015: Spieler participates in the James River Water Walk in Virginia organized by Diane Stephenson.
 Sharon Day led this Water Walk offering prayers along the length of the James River from its headwaters to the Chesapeake Bay.
 This was in the lineage of many Nibi Walks led by Sharon Day to bring attention to the Water that sustains the world.
-You can find more info on this on the public Facebook page Nibi Walks.
+You can find more info on this on the public Facebook

 Making a Hip Hop version of Are You Thirsty?